History of the All-Ireland Senior Hurling Championship: 1932–1936

+1937–1940

 For the sixth time in seven years Kilkenny reached the All-Ireland final.
 Tipperary provided the opposition in their first outing in the championship decider since 1930.
 The game itself was played at FitzGerald Stadium in Killarney, due to the fact that the new Cusack Stand would not be finished in time at Croke Park.
-Tipperary surprised even themselves with a remarkable display in what proved to be the great Lory Meagher's last game with ‘the Cats’.
+Tipperary surprised even themselves with a remarkable display in what proved to be the Lory Meagher's last game with ‘the Cats’.
 Kilkenny could only muster three points as Tipp scored 3–11 in a humiliating trouncing.

 The 1938 championship decider was the first since 1930 not to feature either Limerick or Kilkenny.
 Waterford made history by winning their first Munster title ever.
 A subsequent defeat of Galway allowed them advance to the All-Ireland final.
 Dublin, the defeated finalists of four years earlier, provided the opposition.
 A goal by Declan Goode after just six minutes gave Waterford a dream start; however, Dublin's experience was the key.
 Goals by Mick Flynn and Bill Loughnane effectively nullified the Waterford attack and won the game for ‘the Dubs’.
 The 2–5 to 1–6 score line gave Dublin a sixth All-Ireland title in all.
 They have failed to win another since then.